univention/univention-corporate-server/doc/developer-reference/repositories.rst

 activated.

 Prior to UCS 5 two separate repository branches where provided for *maintained* and *unmaintained* software.
-While UCS 5 no longer uses this distinction, the mechanism still exists and is used for component repositories.
+While UCS 5 no longer uses this distinction.

 .. _computers-softwaremanagement-repo-add-ucr: